Windows

 Edit the VM settings

-- In Windows Explorer, navigate to the storage location of your newly created VM, for example under
+- In Windows Explorer, go to the storage location of your newly created VM, for example under

 - If you see a message about side channel mitigations, select OK.